 treatment.
 Relief of pain may persist for 4 weeks up to 4 months.
 Patients who experience a reduction

-in pain may be encouraged to decrease their use of opioid analgesics.
+in pain may be encouraged by their physician to decrease their use of opioid analgesics.

 Repeat administration of Quadramet should be based on an individual patient's response to prior